Green Dragon Claw Sterling Silver Gothic Ring — .925 Silver

 SKU: 3218

-The surface of this ring feels like gripping a miniature dragon’s leg — scales textured into every curve of the three talons that wrap around a vivid green stone.
+Scales are textured into every curve of the three talons that wrap around a vivid green stone — the surface feels like gripping a miniature dragon’s leg.
 The claws taper to sharp points, each nail individually defined.
 At 17 grams of solid .925 silver, the weight sits right where a statement ring should.

 Wear This If